-New PT students in AY 18/19 may apply for PTML, PTWGLG, plus PTTFL, PT GFDs and PT DSAs.
-New PT students in AY 18/19 are:
+New PT students in AY 19/20 may apply for PTML, PTWGLG, PTTFL, PT GFDs and PT DSAs.
+New PT students in AY 19/20 are:

-- Students starting a PT course for the first time on 1 August 2018 or later (including those who were offered a place on a course starting in AY 17/18 and deferred their start date to AY 18/19). - Students starting a PT course on 1 August 2018 or later, having withdrawn from or abandoned a previous HE course in AY 17/18 or an earlier AY. - Students starting a PT course on 1 August 2018 or later, having transferred from a previous FT course or FT distance learning course which started before 1 August 2018.
-(As these students have changed their mode of study, they will be applying for support for a PT course for the first time in AY 18/19 and will be assessed for support available to new PT students). - Students starting a PT course on 1 August 2018 or later, having completed a PT lower level course which started before 1 August 2018 and achieved a qualification where the gap in study between the two courses is longer than the intervening vacation\.
-(These students are excluded from the definition of 'end-on'\\ due to the gap in study between the two courses, and will be assessed for support available to new PT students). - Students starting a PT course on 1 August 2018 or later, having completed a FT or FT distance learning lower level course which started before 1st August 2018 and achieved a qualification.
-(These students are excluded from the definition of 'end-on'\\ due to the change in mode of study, and will be assessed for support available to new PT students). - Students starting a PT Initial Teacher Training (ITT) course of four years or less in length (e.g. a PGCE course) on 1 August 2018 or later.
-(These students are not considered to be 'end-on'\\ even where they completed their UG degree in AY 17/18, and will be assessed for support available to new PT students).
+- Students starting a PT course for the first time on 1 August 2019 or later (including those who were offered a place on a course starting in AY 18/19 and deferred their start date to AY 19/20 or later). - Students starting a PT course on 1 August 2019 or later, having withdrawn from or abandoned a previous HE course in AY 19/20 or an earlier AY. - Students starting a PT course on 1 August 2019 or later, having transferred from a previous FT course or FT distance learning course which started before 1 August 2019.
+(As these students have changed their mode of study, they will be applying for support for a PT course for the first time in AY 19/20 and will be assessed for support available to new PT students). - Students starting a PT course on 1 August 2019 or later, having completed a PT lower level course which started before 1 August 2019 and achieved a qualification where the gap in study between the two courses is longer than the intervening vacation.
+(These students are excluded from the definition of 'end-on' due to the gap in study between the two courses, and will be assessed for support available to new PT students). - Students starting a PT course on 1 August 2019 or later, having completed a FT or FT distance learning lower level course which started before 1st August 2019 and achieved a qualification.
+(These students are excluded from the definition of 'end-on' due to the change in mode of study, and will be assessed for support available to new PT students). - Students starting a PT Initial Teacher Training (ITT) course of four years or less in length (a PGCE course) on 1 August 2019 or later.
+(These students are not considered to be 'end-on' even where they completed their UG degree in AY 18/19, and will be assessed for support available to new PT students).

-(\The length of the 'intervening vacation' between courses is not stipulated in Regulations but in most cases it is five months or less).
+(The length of the 'intervening vacation' between courses is not stipulated in Regulations but in most cases it is five months or less).

-(\\Where the student's course is taken 'end-on' to another course, the student will be treated for student finance purposes as having started their current course at the beginning of the AY in which they started the previous course.)
+(Where the student's course is taken 'end-on' to another course, the student will be treated for student finance purposes as having started their current course at the beginning of the AY in which they started the previous course).